albiejodev/albiejodev/README.md

 # Hey, I'm Albin Joseph 👋

 > ⚠️ **Note:** My primary GitHub account is currently under review.
-All my projects and contributions are being mirrored here while support resolves it.
+Only my projects and contributions are being mirrored here while github support resolves it.
 The experience and projects below are real and actively maintained.

 ---